 • Am I trying to impress others?

-• Am I using alcohol or drugs?
+• Am I using alcohol or drugs when I gamble?

 • Do I know the warning signs of problem gambling?